igorbrigadir/stopwords/README.md

 * There are way too many other blog posts and pages that list english stopwords, and many more are hardcoded in different implementations.
 I tried finding the most prominent ones (well known tools, or linked from Wiki, or first result on Google, or from IR / NLP researchers).
 * [build.py](build.py) generates this file with table above from en_stopwords.csv

-## Papers:
+## TODO:

+* Visualise differences and overlaps
-TODO: Find original papers
+* Find and cite original papers that introduced specific lists
+* Influence on retrieval: How much can be attributed to just stopwords.
+Is it significant?
+Lets find out.

 ## See Also:
 * https://en.wikipedia.org/wiki/Stop_words